bmarieay/bmarieay/README.md

 # 👋 Hi there
 I'm Marie Antonette Bacay and I currently study Computer Science with an expected graduation this June 2022.
-My goal is to become a software developer.
+I am currently an Applications Developer at Accenture.

 # 🏆 Project Highlights
 🌱 [YelpCamp](https://github.com/bmarieay/yelp-camp) - a full stack website for campgrounds in the United States.
 It implements create, read, update, and delete (CRUD) functionality with Mongo database along with RESTful routes and MVC methodology.